grpc-ecosystem/grpc-spring/examples/README.md

     ./gradlew :example:cloud-grpc-client:bootRun
     ````

-visit http://localhost:8080/ can see result.
+5. Visit http://localhost:8080/ to see the result.

 ## With security